My name is Gráinne Kenny, and I am a Textile Designer from Gorey, Co. Wexford.

-I love all shades of blue and my work features various shades such as aquamarine, turquoise, teal blue to sea greens with hints of purples, highlights of metallic silver & gold, whites, and creams amongst other cool and warm colours.
-I love colour and building up interesting surface texture and detail using various materials from fabrics to yarns.
+I love colour and all shades of blue and my work features various shades such as aquamarine, turquoise, teal blue to sea greens with hints of purples, highlights of metallic silver & gold, white and cream amongst other colours.
+I love to build up interesting surface textures and detail using various materials from fabrics to yarns.

 Throughout my college years I have learnt and developed extensive knowledge and techniques, that I now apply to my own designs.
-With this wealth of experience behind me, it has enabled me to discover my own signature style of working with textiles, to create beautiful and functional pieces for the Interior and Gift ware market.
+With this wealth of experience behind me, it has enabled me to discover my own signature style of working with textiles, to create beautiful and functional pieces for the Interior and Giftware market.

-I launched my business in January of 2012 , having previously completed a start your own business course with my local enterprise office.
-I also built on knowledge and skills to do with courses for business and completed a part time evening course in Visual Merchandising & Window Dressing from Dublin Institute of Design.
-During that time, I got a feel for my work by attending local craft fairs, exhibited my artwork in a local café and took part in group exhibitions alongside other Craftspeople while taking time to develop my products and perfect my craft.
+I started my business in January 2012 , having previously completed a 'Start your own business course', with my local enterprise office.
+Prior to that, I got a feel for my work by attending local craft fairs, exhibited my artwork in a local café and took part in group exhibitions alongside other Craftspeople while taking time to develop my products and to perfect my craft.

 Development & Materials